 If you are expecting small cottages, the Amihan kubos are fairly huge inside and provide a homey, native Filipino feel with the nipa and bamboo that makes the interior of the kubos.

 They are well ventilated and it’s not too hot as there is fans and electricity running inside.
-To add to the native Filipino ambience, you sleep on mattresses on the floor – just like how they did back then.
+To add to the native Filipino ambiance, you sleep on mattresses on the floor – just like how they did back then.

 If you are worried about cracks on the walls of the kubos, as most tend to have some, the Amihan kubos are covered with white curtains as to provide more coverage to the people inside.